f3d-app/f3d/doc/user/03-OPTIONS.md

 ### `-b`, `--coloring-scalar-bar` (_bool_, default: `false`)

-Show _scalar bar_ of the coloring by array.
+Show _Scalar bar_ of the coloring by array.
 Use with the scalar option.

 #### compare